Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ## How to manage a new project or a legacy one

 This is an hot topic today with a lot of technical debts around, old projects released [open source or to the public (two different things)](http://distractionware.com/blog/2020/01/vvvvvv-is-now-open-source/) or a project started in the company internally now is ready to be published to the OSS world.
+There is also the case of an [old project release with an OSI license with some changes](https://forum.defold.com/t/we-are-finally-sharing-the-defold-source-code/65177) with discussions about the declaration of opensourceness.
 There are tons of article about how to manage a legacy project/codebase but I don't want to talk about those.

 The real point is that if you are starting a project is important that the code is ready from the start to be released as public just because the project rules, tickets, commits, and so on will be free of badwords (I know what happens), non-english stuff, documentation etc are ready to be released.
 Take as example if you are hardcoding token and other things that is better to avoid in your commit history, if there issues in non-englush languages mentioned in the code that the people doesn't have access to.